-- Connect your router to the ISDN. - Log in (administrator in Remote LAN) as usual on the BinTec router in the Remote LAN. - In the SNMP shell, type in isdnlogin <number of the ISDN connection of your router>, e.g. isdnlogin 1234.
+- Connect your router to the ISDN. - Log in as administrator on your BinTec router in the remote LAN in the usual way. - In the SNMP shell, type in isdnlogin <number of the ISDN connection of your router>, e.g. isdnlogin 1234.